willdurand/BazingaFakerBundle/README.md

 This bundle integrates [Faker](https://github.com/fzaninotto/Faker), a PHP library that generates fake data for you.
 It provides a command to load random data for your model objects as simple as possible.

-**Note:** It only works out of the box with [Propel ORM](https://github.com/propelorm/Propel) at the moment but you can configure your own `populator` so it can works with all database abstraction systems.

 ## Installation ##